5 strategies for widening the colocation data centre talent pool

 To get a deeper understanding of this current employment landscape, I reached out to Betsy Joyce-Koch, Assistant Vice President and Director of Perm Services at Robert Half Technology.

-Her firm is well respected in the talent acquisition industry and they even specialise in IT and data centre recruitment.
+Her firm is well respected in the talent acquisition industry and they even specialise in IT and data center recruitment.
 She shared that organisations are prompted to be more creative in their hiring approaches.

 “Don’t make your list of ‘must haves’ inflexible or have everything depend on a specific skill.
 You have to be more creative when in a constrained market.
 Think out-of-the-box.”